Experts detail the impact of the Charlottesville lawsuit

 In addition to his comments about the suit being “financially crippling,” Richard Spencer has said that, “This lawsuit that I’m facing is just totally detrimental to what I’m doing.
 I don’t want to go into some public event where I could be blamed if something goes wrong.”
 He went on to say, “If we can simply be sued if anyone on the other side gets hurt, we can’t do anything publicly.
 This [lawsuit] needs to be answered.
 I’m just not ready to do something right now and if I do, it is going to be on my own terms.”

 Michael Hill of League of the South blamed the suit when his hate group could not open a new building; “I want us to have a new League building in Alabama...” “...But because of pending lawsuits, we are not going to be moving forward officially with fundraising at this time.”

 A number of other defendants, including National Socialist Movement, Identity Evropa, the Daily Stormer, and Christopher Cantwell, have complained that the cost of the litigation – combined with being deplatformed from payment processors – has hurt them financially.

-These impacts are all separate and on top of the major financial judgments our plaintiffs expect to win at trial — making clear that there will be very real financial and legal consequences for participating in these racist, violent conspiracies.
+These impacts are all separate and on top of the major financial judgments our plaintiffs expect to win at trial this year — making clear that there will be very real financial and legal consequences for participating in these racist, violent conspiracies.